 First of all, the most typical and the simplest use cases are defined.

-In the endoscopy procedure, there are some use cases modality is used in one procedure.
+In the endoscopy procedure, there are some use cases where multiple modalities are used in one procedure.
 For example:

 Endoscope Video Processor and Endoscopic Ultrasound Processor are used in EUS (Endoscopic ultrasonography)